West Coast Heritage Centre

 West Coast Heritage Centre (formerly known as the West Coast Pioneers Museum) is a complex of buildings and collections in Main Street of Zeehan, Tasmania in West Coast Tasmania in Australia.

-The complex and centre are currently (2016) managed by the company West Coast Heritage Limited.
+The centre was managed by the company West Coast Heritage Limited in 2016.

 History

 The closure of the Zeehan School of Mines and Metallurgy in the 1960s saw the founding of the Pioneers Museum in 1964.

 The centre included seven hectares and housing over 30 themed displays and exhibit.

 The components of the centre include: